osuTitanic/titanic/SETUP.md

 python3 -m pip install -r requirements.txt
 ```

+> *If pip returns an error saying that "py3rijndael" could not be found, you may need to downgrade your python version.*

 And lastly you need to rename the `.example_env` files, to `.env` and edit them, to match your setup.

 After that you should be ready to run the server: